Music

 Students who meet one of the following exceptions are not required to audition for ensemble placement:

-• Harp, classical guitar, harpsichord, and organ students may enroll in MUS 394 Chamber Ensemble: [Topic] (Chamber Ensemble) instead of the large conducted ensembles
+• Harp, harpsichord, and organ students may enroll in MUS 394 Chamber Ensemble: [Topic] (Chamber Ensemble) instead of the large conducted ensembles.

-• Composition students may enroll in three terms of gamelan in partial fulfillment of the requirement
+• Composition students may enroll in three terms of MUS 490 Balinese Gamelan in partial fulfillment of the requirement.

-• Students pursuing the popular music studies concentration have nontraditional ensemble options and requirements.
+• Students pursuing the Popular Music major have nonclassical ensemble options and requirements.
 For details, see checklist.

 Other exceptions to ensemble requirements may be considered by the ensemble petition committee after the student completes the following: